jessicamdittrich/CHG-JD060922/generated-readme/README.md

 ## Description

-This project generates a readme.md document from your terminal
+This project generates a readme.md document from your terminal.

-# Table of Contents
+## Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)
 * [License](#license)